mrbhanukab/sky24/README.md

 Here are some features we plan to implement in future updates:

 - **Round Information**: Create a new document on Firebase to store round information and integrate it into the round page for easier management.
-- **Search Input with Select**: Implement a search input with select functionality using React Select to streamline the process of selecting schools and improve database querying.
-- **Database Optimization**: Optimize the database and Firebase rules for better performance and security.
-- **Firebase Information Encryption**: Encrypt Firebase information in Firebase.js to enhance security measures.
-- **Add Loading Page to Registaration Page**